Basic SEO Knowledge: 19 Tips You Should Know

 There is a chance that statistics have changed since you first post that content, update it will ensure your content didn’t become obsolete.

 A common mistake I have seen some SEO beginners make is optimizing for search engines with little consideration for the reader.
-In the end, your end-user is not a search engine but humans.
+In the end, your end-user is not a search engine but a human.

 15. Use SEO tools